 And it's not just about exercise -- increased happiness may be just a sound night's sleep away.
 Poor sleep patterns have long been viewed as a product of poor mental health, but much like the two-way cause-and-effect street that links health and happiness, it seems that poor sleep may also be a strong contributing factor to depression and ADHD.
 In fact, sleep disorders -- and their effects on mood, cognitive ability, and behavior -- are often mistaken for other mental illnesses [source: Young].

 Not enough happiness for you?
-We have more HowStuffWorks happiness article on the next page.
+We have more HowStuffWorks happiness article below.